reichherzerp/PropPy/README.md

 ```

 #### Propagator
-Propagates particles via a correlated rrandom walk.
+Propagates particles via a correlated random walk.
 The overall behaviour is governed by a generalized telegraph equation.

 Here, we use isotropic diffusion for simplicity that propagates particles using a correlated random walk in Cartesian coordinates.
 Isotropic diffusion is given when the turbulence is isotropic and there is no background field.
 In the other tutorials also the anisotropic diffusion is used.

-The only user-specifyed parameters for the simple case of isotropic diffusion are:
+The only user-specified parameters for the simple case of isotropic diffusion are:
 - **mean-free paths**: The mean-free paths λ​ can be derived from the diffusion coefficients κ​ via λ​=3κ​/c.
-Therfore, the diagonal elements of the diagonalized diffusion tensor are needed to determine the characteristics of the transport.
+Therefore, the diagonal elements of the diagonalized diffusion tensor are needed to determine the characteristics of the transport.
 For isotropic diffusion all diffusion coefficients are equal​.
 Typical free-mean paths of charged particles in plasmoids in AGN jets are 10^12m (see Reichherzer et al. (2021)).
 - **number of steps**: The number of simulation steps for each individual particle.
 - **step size**: Size of an individual step.
 Together with the parameter number of steps, the step size determines the trajectory length of the particles.